LT-aitools/ltait-website/README.md

-# Lets Talk AI Tools website (co-built with Lovable)
+# Lets Talk AI Tools website (co-built with Lovable & Cursor)

 ## How did we build this?
 - We set the general boundaries for the 4 sections of a single-page website.